Amazon again expands in Bellevue with lease of two future towers

 Now, Dallas-based Trammel Crow Company said Monday that it has signed Amazon to lease an entire two-tower office development it has planned in downtown Bellevue.
 That project is another 715,000 square feet.

-Mike Nelson, managing director of Trammell Crow’s Seattle division, said in a statement that Amazon had signed long-term leases for the future 15-story towers at NE 10th Street and 106th Avenue NE.
+Mike Nelson, managing director of Trammell Crow’s Seattle division, said in a statement that Amazon had signed long-term leases for the future 15-story towers at Northeast 10th Street and 106th Avenue Northeast.
 The 2.6-acre site houses a former Cadillac dealership, which would be demolished.

 Trammell Crow expects to start building the project, called the Binary Towers, this summer and open the buildings in the first quarter of 2022, Nelson said.

 An Amazon spokesman confirmed the lease Monday.
 The company earlier this month disclosed that several thousand jobs in its worldwide operations group would be moving from Seattle to Bellevue over the course of the next four years.
-“Our vision is to create an urban campus in downtown Bellevue where employees will all be within walking distance of each other and have easy access to public transit,” Dave Clark, Amazon senior vice president of worldwide operations, said in an email to employees on April 3.
+“Our vision is to create an urban campus in downtown Bellevue where employees will all be within walking distance of each other and have easy access to public transit,” Dave Clark, Amazon senior vice president of worldwide operations, said in an email to employees April 3.

 All six of Amazon’s known current and future offices in Bellevue will be within a short walk of one another.